San Francisco Supervisor Joel Engardio

 DPW and the Municipal Transportation Agency (MTA) contractors are currently installing new bus pads, curb ramps, and electrical conduits for new bus stops.
 This effort aims to relocate bus stops to the far side of intersections, allowing drivers to turn right at a green light without waiting behind a bus.
 Additionally, new pipes are being laid to deliver recycled water to Sunset Boulevard.

 While construction is underway, one or two travel lanes may be temporarily closed to traffic.
 However, both DPW and MTA have committed to reopening all traffic lanes during peak commute hours to minimize disruption.
-The final phase of this project will include a comprehensive roadway repaving scheduled for December 2024 through January 2025.
+The final phase of this project will include a comprehensive roadway repaving scheduled for completion in December 2024.

 Appearance and Maintenance